Brest-Java-Course-2021-2/Maksim-Meliashchuk-Setlist-Organizer/README.md

 ```

 ## Run with docker-compose

-In the root directory of the project start up the rest-app and web-app in one go:
+In the root directory of the project, run the rest-app with monitoring and web-app in one go:
 ```bash
 $ sudo docker-compose up --build
 ```
-The web application will be accessible at [http://localhost:8080](http://localhost:8080).
+The web application will be accessible at [http://localhost:8080](http://localhost:8080)

-The rest application will be accessible at [http://localhost:8088](http://localhost:8088).
+The rest application will be accessible at [http://localhost:8088](http://localhost:8088)

+Micrometer by default shows jvm metricsat at [http://localhost:8088/actuator/prometheus](http://localhost:8088/actuator/prometheus)

+Access the Prometheus webUI on  [http://localhost:9090](http://localhost:9090)

+Access the Grafana webUI on  [http://localhost:3000](http://localhost:3000)

 To stop the containers:
 ```bash